devvrr/rubikcube/README.md

 level 6 count = 878880
 level 7 count = 8221632

+# Rubik cube state Arithmetic: Addition
+We can add two states of the Rubik cube.
+But the addition is not commutative
+File: chile_gen/rbutils.c
+Function: GetChildByConfig
+# Rubik cube state Arithmetic: Subtraction
+We can find the difference of two states of the Rubik cube.
+And ofcourse it is not commutative.
+File: diff/diff.c
+Function: RbCubeConfigDiff

 # Tripod state
  Let's call a state where all the positions are solved except the cubelets on three edges coming out of a particular corner as tripod state